alhajee/ckan/doc/contributing/documentation.rst

     .. versionadded:: 1.7

-    CKAN sites can have *tag vocabularies*, which are a way of grouping related tags together into custom fields.
+    FMLD sites can have *tag vocabularies*, which are a way of grouping related tags together into custom fields.

     ...